Palomar Street Transit Center

-Palomar Street Transit Center is a station on the Blue Line of the San Diego Trolley located in the city of Chula Vista, California.
+Palomar Street Transit Center is a station on the Blue Line of the San Diego Trolley located near the intersection of Palomar Street and Industrial Boulevard in Chula Vista, California.
 The stop serves a variety of purposes, holding the function of commuter center with a park and ride lot and providing access to the nearby commercial, industrial, and residential areas, as well as Southwestern Community College.

 History

 Palomar Street Transit Center opened as part of the initial 15.9 mi "South Line" of the San Diego Trolley system on July 26, 1981, operating from north to downtown San Diego using the main line tracks of the San Diego and Arizona Eastern Railway.

 This station was renovated, starting March 2014, as part of the Trolley Renewal Project; it reopened with a renovated station platform in November 2014.